fkie-cad/headerParser/README.md

 The header bitness is 32 or 64 bit for ELF, MACH-O and PE.
 The bitness of the executable (program code) may be different though.

-An extended output will be printed, by setting "-i 2", whick will cover the basic headers.
+An extended output will be printed, by setting "-i 2", which will cover the basic headers.
 ```bash
 $ ./headerParser a/file.exe -i 2